jxzly/AllDataAreExt-Galixir-Kaggle-HPA-2021-Solution/README.md

   - Gary is currently a Algorithm Engineer at ReadSense based in the China.
 Kaggle Competition Grandmaster.
 Z by HP & NVIDIA Global Data Science Ambassador.

-  - daishu is a Researcher at Galixir.
+  - Daishu is currently a Senior Research Scientist at Galixir.
 Kaggle Competition Grandmaster.

 ## Methods